apexakansara/Microservices-FileOps-UserCRUD/DataService/README.md

-DataService provides API endpoints to retrieve employee data using company or email filter and with pagination for lazy loading.
+DataService provides API endpoints to retrieve employees data using company name or email filter and with pagination for lazy loading.
 It uses EF Core ORM to interact with Postgres.